harshKumar029/onclick-text-modification/README.md

 # Onclick-text-modification
-in this project  I have used onclick function of javascript to change the text in real time .
+In this project  I have used onclick function of javascript to change the text in real time .